pranphy/nevl.nvim/README.md

 # nevl.nvim
-`nevl.nvim` is a neovim plugin to run any intepretar in neovim's internal terminal buffer and send text from buffer to the terminal to run on repl.
-This is very small plugin that just allows you to run neovim as if it was some sort of notebook session (with the obvious caveats and limitations).
+`nevl.nvim` is a neovim plugin which can run any intepreter in neovim's internal terminal buffer and send text from buffer to the terminal to run on REPL.
+This is a very small plugin that just allows you to run neovim as if it was some sort of notebook session (with the obvious caveats and limitations).

 # Installation
-Uset your favourate plugin manager to install it.
-For example using lazy.nvim
+Use your favorite plugin manager to install it.
+For example using lazy.nvim:

 ```
 "pranphy/nevl.nvim"
 ```

 # Usage
-Make sure that the plugin is available in the runtime path, either through plugin manager or through manual setup of runtimepath.
-Then
+Make sure that the plugin is available in the runtime path, either through a plugin manager or through the manual setup of runtimepath.
+Then:

 ```lua
 require("nevl").setup()